fadi1012/firearcTest/README.md

 ## API Documentation
 - `/articles` - POST: Create a new article.
 - `/articles/` - GET: Get a list of all articles.
+(Cached with LRU mechanism for improved performance)
 - `/articles/{article_id}` - GET: Get a specific article by ID.
 - `/articles/{article_id}` - PUT: Update an article by ID.
 - `/articles/{article_id}` - DELETE: Delete an article by ID.

+## Caching
+The `/articles/` endpoint is cached using an LRU (Least Recently Used) cache mechanism for improved performance.
+The list of articles is cached and retrieved from the cache for subsequent requests, reducing the need for repeated database queries.

 ## Author
 Fadi Zaboura